 Invasive, exotic animals can severely impact natural systems by out-competing native plants and animals, altering hydrologic flow patterns, changing fire patterns and introducing foreign pathogens and parasites.
 Invasive, exotic animals found on many of our Lee County Conservation Lands include: the greenhouse frog (Eleutherodactylus planirostris), the Cuban treefrog (Osteopilus septentrionalis), the brown anole (Anolis sagrei), and the wild or feral hog (Sus scrofa).

-Due to the lack of personnel and the logistics involved with proper hog control methods, Lee County has elected to contract with licensed trappers and hog-hunting outfitters to control hogs on Lee County Conservation Lands.
+Due to the lack of personnel and the logistics involved with proper hog control methods, Lee County has elected to contract with licensed trappers and hog-hunting outfitters to control hogs on Lee County conservation lands.
 Traditional trapping methods can remove numerous hogs of all age classes, can be used in large rural areas as well as small urban areas, involves limited staff time and can be conducted year-round.
-While contracted trappers were having some effect on Lee County's Conservation Lands, the high reproductive rate of feral hogs proves to be a formidable challenge.
-In November 2015, Lee County approved the use of hog hunting on select Preserves; this allows for an additional control method and added recreational opportunities on some of our Preserves.